smashgg/developer-portal/docs/testing-your-requests.md

 under the **Example Usage** section of our dev portal.

 To test and adapt an example:
-1) Copy one of the example requests and its request variables into the API explorer
+1) Copy one of the example queries and its query variables into the API explorer
 (like [Tournaments by Location](examples/tournaments-by-location)), then execute the query:
 &nbsp;
 ![example to copy](https://imgur.com/doD3R1v.png)